-The official peer reviewed journal of the Association since 1975.
+The official flagship journal of the Association since 1975.

 Published by a major international publisher, Taylor & Francis, on behalf of IWRA, Water International (WI) is a leading source of information on international water resources research and policy.

 WI articles and technical notes focus on water management, policy and governance based on rigorous scholarship for a broad, interdisciplinary audience.

 WI also keeps members up-to-date and connected to a network of scholars and practitioners throughout the world through publishing conference highlights, book reviews and dialogues and member information on elections and constitutional revisions.

 For any related questions and comments please contact: email@example.com.

 Raya Marina Stephan – IWRA, France

 Yizi Shang – China Institute of Water Resources & Hydropower Research (IWHR), China

 Cecilia Tortajada – University of Glasgow, UK, and Lee Kuan Yew School of Public Policy, Singapore